 .get() method at

 /.
 The Express server moves on to the next route, which has a route parameter of

 /:id, so it matches!
 This route handles the necessary logic and sends the response.

-Routers can be nested as many times as necessary for an application, so understanding nested route matching is important for created complicated APIs.
+Routers can be nested as many times as necessary for an application, so understanding nested route matching is important for creating complicated APIs.

 Move on to the next exercise when you’re ready.